 Control calculates the slip ratio of the rear wheel by measuring the

 detected, the system steps in through adjustments to the throttle valve and fuel

 injection, in combination.
-HSTC is available on all Gold Wing Tour
+HSTC is available on all Gold Wing Tour models.

 Hill Start Assist

-time on a Gold Wing model, making it simpler to resume riding after stopping on an
+on a Gold Wing model, making it simpler to resume riding after stopping on an

 ascent.
 When HSA is activated in such situations, and the rider releases the

-brake, the ABS modulator generates hydraulic pressure on the
+brake, the ABS modulator generates hydraulic pressure on the rear brake caliper,

 Already available on the previous-generation Gold Wing but now ideally